markhemans/nodejs-preparation/chapter6.md

-//

-npm client
-associated manifest file

-//

-the npm command is a package
+/

+npm flags are usually not followed by dashes

+importance of package.json file

+/

+# PACKAGES & DEPENDENCIES

-manager that points by default to npmjs.com registry. this is the default module registry.
+the npm points to the

-npm help            *no hyphen at help*
+npmjs.com registry by default.

-this command prints out a list of npm commands
+this command prints out a list of npm commands :

+npm help     *remember to include no hyphen*

 to view the help command
 for an individual command add
-the flag at the end of the command
+the help flag at the end of the command :

-npm install -h          *no hyphen at install*
+npm install -h    *no hyphen at install, but hyphen at help, just -h*

 a package is a folder with some code in it and a package.json file

 a node.js application or service is also a package.

+to initialize a package:

+npm init

-npm init is used to initialize a package and it can be sped up by using a -y flag to answer yes to all the questions.
+it can be sped up to include a yes to all the questions using a -y flag.

 The default fields in a generated